-Larry was born and raised in Dallas, Texas and has been married to actress/teacher, Tracy Dotson, since 1984.
+Larry was born and raised in Dallas, Texas.
 Always a performer at heart, he was often involved in school and church productions as a young man.
 Larry traveled the country as lead singer and front man for a quartet for almost 20 years.

 After taking early retirement, Larry began to professionally pursue acting.
 After doing many extra and bit parts in TV and movies such as Rain, A House Divided, Prison Break, Inspector Mom, and a number of student films, he was signed by Core Talent in Dallas.
 Shortly thereafter, Larry was also signed by Landrum Arts LA in Louisiana.
-Larry is now represented by TAG Talent Agency of Austin and Linda McAlister Talent in Dallas.
+Larry is now represented by Linda McAlister Talent in Dallas.

 He has been featured in several industrial films and national commercials.
 These include work for Dunkin Donuts, “The Dallas Mavericks”, Energy Depot, “The Texas Rangers”, Radio Shack, Alcon Labs, Ford Motor Company, and the “On The Border” restaurant chain.